MenglanPang/Flexible-AFT-Model/README.md

 #### Code to implement the flexible AFT model:
 ##### `FlexAFT.R`
-This program includes all necessary functions to provide estimates of
+This program includes all necessary functions to provide estimates of:
 - Hazard function and survival curve conditional on an arbitrary covariate pattern
 - TD effects
 - NL effects